thopiekar/airmap-platform-sdk/README.md

 ## Configuration

 The main configuration of the `airmap` executable lives in the file `~/.config/airmap/${AIRMAP_SERVICE_VERSION}/config.json` (on UNIX-like platforms, including macOS).
+Please note that this file may not exist until the `airmap init` command is run (see below).
 The file has the following structure:
 ```
 {
   "host": "api.airmap.com",